 1. Press Win + X and select Disk Management.

-2. Right-click the uninitialized disk and select Initialize Disk.
+3. Right-click the disk name (the gray box on the left) and select Initialize Disk.

-3. Choose GPT or MBR based on your needs.
+4. In the popup, select the disk and choose GPT (recommended) or MBR based on your needs.
+Click OK.

 2. Type diskpart and press Enter.

-3. Enter list disk to see connected drives.
+3. Enter list disk to see all drives.
+Identify your uninitialized disk by its size.

 6. Type online disk.
 Then, convert the disk: convert gpt or convert mbr.